limestonenetworks/knowledge-base/doc/source/limestone_addon_services/kvmoip/access_server_ipmi.rst

 All E3- and E5-based dedicated servers offered by Limestone Networks come with a built in IPMI.
 This device allows you console-level remote access and control of your server, as well as monitor system hardware and keep up with system alerts.

 Before attempting to access your IPMI, you will need to configure and log in to the Limestone Private Network via your VPN.
-You may find a tutorial on install, configuration, and access here.
+You may find a tutorial on install, configuration, and access `here <http://limestonenetworks-knowledge-base.readthedocs.io/en/latest/limestone_addon_services/vpn/windows_openvpn_setup.html>`_.
 Please note that you will not be able to access your IPMI unless you are actively connected to the Limestone Private Network via IPMI – this is for your security and to prevent unauthorized IPMI access from the outside world.

 To access your IPMI, enter the One Portal control panel and navigate to the Services -> Service Packages page.
 From there, select the Tools dropdown for the server that you wish to utilize the IPMI of, and choose Launch KVMoIP.